credativ/pg_cloudconfig/README.md

 ![pg_cloudconfig logo](images/pg_cloudconfig.png "pg_cloudconfig")

 # Intro pg_cloudconfig
-Tool to set optimized defaults for PostgreSQL in virtual environments (changes settings without asking for confirmation).
+Tool to initially set optimized defaults for PostgreSQL in virtual environments.
+Settings are changed without asking for confirmation.

+This is used to change the static defaults of PostgreSQL to potentially more useful alternatives calculated based on available resources or previous settings.

-Should be run as the same user as PostgreSQL.
-`pg_version` and `pg_clustername` are used to choose a cluster.
+pg_cloudconfig should be run as the same user as PostgreSQL. `pg_version` and `pg_clustername` are used to choose a cluster.
 It is assumed that the Debian (postgresql-common) naming and configuration schema is used.
-If this is not the case `--pg_conf_dir` needs to be set. pg_conftool is used to get/set settings and is required!
+If this is not the case `--pg_conf_dir` needs to be set. pg_conftool is used to get/set settings.

+## Disclaimer
 This does not tune PostgreSQL for any specific workload but only tries to set some optimized defaults based on a few input variables and simple rules.

-## Disclaimer
-It's intended use is to pre-configure automatic created cloud instances.
+The intended use is to pre-configure automatically created cloud instances.
 For high load and critical databases it should always be preferred to configure and tune them for the specific use case.

 # Installation
 ## Debian / Ubuntu